 1886: Bernhard Liebentahl, a young Jew from Schafenburg, Germany was among the passengers who arrived in New York today aboard the SS Main.

-1886: Birthdate of photographer Erich Salomon.
-Born in Berlin, Salomon worked as a carpenter and studied to be a lawyer before he found his true calling.
+1886: Birthdate of photographer Erich Salomon the native of Berlin whoworked as a carpenter and studied to be a lawyer before he found his true calling.
 He was a genius in the use of the then newly developed 35 mm camera.
 He is considered one of the founders of photojournalism.
 His fame as a photographer of the European leaders and celebrities spread beyond Germany.
 One French politician joked that no conference could be considered important if Salomon were not there to take pictures.
 His artistic skills did not save him and he died at Auschwitz at the age of 58 on July 7, 1944.
 In one of those great ironies, the daily blurbs on many websites list him as "a German photographer" and simply give the date of his passing with no mention as to the place or its significance.

 1887(4th of Iyar, 5647): Fifty-six year old Isaac Hendricks passed away today at the home of his brother-in-law, H.S.
 Henry.
 A retired businessman and part of a prominent Jewish family, Hendricks was a member of the Hebrew Orphan Asylum Society.

 1889: As churches and synagogues in New York held services observing the centennial of George Washington’s first inaugural (April 30, 1789) Rabbi Henry S. Jacobs spoke at an assembly of youngsters at B’nai Jershrun.
 The students had been greet by a larger banner framing a portrait of Genereneral Washington that hung across the center door of the synagogue.
 The program included a program of patriotic music and recitations by the children.